 … Oh, you were worked up.
 You couldn’t help it.
 You did it because you loved her.
 And that makes it okay.

-And even though the law has changed, attitudes have barely shifted.
 The idea that a man cannot be expected to control his actions when they are motivated by passion persists.

 The result?
 An ongoing “femicide pandemic” and a domestic violence culture that is so entrenched – and so much worse than the rest of Europe – that the government has had to take urgent measures to crack down on the issue.